 Archival records from the University of Houston-Victoria and Victoria College, along with historically significant materials relating to Calhoun, DeWitt, Goliad, Gonzales, Jackson, Lavaca, and Victoria counties will be accessioned into the collection.
-Any item selected for any VC/UHV Library collection must undergo assessment to determine whether or not it is appropriate for inclusion.
+Any item selected for any VRHC collection must undergo assessment to determine whether or not it is appropriate for inclusion.
 The collections represent the social, political, cultural, and economic history of the greater Victoria area.

 The archival component of the VRHC collections will emphasize the records of the University of Houston-Victoria and Victoria College that have had an impact on the institution.
 Selection of archival materials is assigned to the VRHC librarian.
-It is at the discretion of the VC/UHV Library and VRHC staff whether or not materials will be added to the collections.
+It is at the discretion of the VRHC staff whether or not materials will be added to the collections.